isamu-isozaki/teamai_test/sales-training/index.html.md

 ### 6 Ways to Make Your Sales Email Insanely Valuable to Prospects <a name="insanely"></a>

-The “just checking in” sales email isn’t just ineffective -- it’s also selfish.
+The “just checking in� sales email isn’t just ineffective -- it’s also selfish.

 Reps who send these types of emails aren’t offering any value.
 They’re trying to force or persuade buyers into replying to their message and making a purchase on the rep’s preferred timeline.